DivyanshNeel/PWC_Diversity_and_Inclusion_Dashboard/README.md

 KPIs, or Key Performance Indicators, are like goal markers for businesses.
 They're specific, measurable values that track progress towards achieving important objectives.
 They are like a dashboard that shows how well a company is doing on its journey to success.
 By following these KPIs, businesses can make smart decisions based on real data and identify areas where they can improve.

 ### Calculated Measured KPIs
+A calculated measured Key Performance Indicator (KPI) is a quantifiable metric that is derived through specific formula to assess performance in a systematic manner.
+It involves the strategic computation of data points to gauge progress or success against predefined objectives or benchmarks.

 1. **Hiring Measures**
 - Total no of hire
 `= CALCULATE(COUNT('Pharma Group AG'[New hire FY20?]),'Pharma Group AG'[New hire FY20?]="Y")`